pborenstein/pborenstein.com.2019/src/articles/categories.md

 ### Specifying the category

-Specify categories
-with the `category` page-level property like this:
+Use the `category` property
+like this to specify
+the category an article belongs to:

 ``` text
 ---